joshfinnie/joshfinnie.com/src/pages/blog/basic-python-dockerfile.md

 path: "/blog/my-basic-python-dockerfile"
 heroImage: "/assets/blog/python.jpg"
 expires: true
-layout: '../../layouts/BlogPost.astro'
+layout: "../../layouts/BlogPost.astro"
-unsplash: 'Marius Masalar'
+unsplash: "Marius Masalar"
-unsplashURL: 'marius'
+unsplashURL: "marius"
 ---

 A little while back I read an article sharing this person's basic `Dockerfile` which they use for all their projects.
 I thought this was a good idea to do and went about creating and [releasing](https://github.com/joshfinnie/docker-python) my own.
 This blog post will share my basic `Dockerfile` I use for Python projects as well as explain some of the less usual parts.